liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/07-permissions/02-defining-permissions.markdown

     <p id="stepTitle">Implementing Permissions</p><p>Step 1 of 5</p>
 </div>

-@product@'s permissions framework is configured declaratively, like Service Builder.
+@sharepoint@'s permissions framework is configured declaratively, like Service Builder.
 You define all your permissions in an XML file that by convention is called `default.xml` (but you could really call it whatever you want).
 Then you implement permissions checks in the following places in your code: